 How Long You’ve Had It

-Unfortunately, cannabis oil just gets worse over time.
+Unfortunately, hemp oil just gets worse over time.
 You’ll start to notice that your oil is going bad if it gets murky.
 If you notice murk appearing, it’s time to ditch the oil and get a new supply.